 With spring here I decided to finally take advantage of the natural botanicals that grow in my area as the weather starts to turn warmer.
 Some common ingredients you can find right now include plantain and wild violets.
 The leaves of both of these plants actually have healing properties making them great for inclusion in a natural balm recipe.
 My yard was short on plantain, however, there were plenty of wild violets.
 So I picked wild violet leaves and combined them with some organic calendula petals and blue vervain leaves in olive oil and made an herbal infusion.
 I then combined my infusion with locally sourced, raw unfiltered beeswax from my local farmer’s market to create a balm.

 You can use this natural homemade balm topically to treat minor cuts, bruises, and stings.
 If you don’t have these plants available to you, or if it’s just the wrong time of the year, they can all be purchased from Mountain Rose Herbs.

-Natural Healing Calendula Balm
+Natural Herbal Healing Balm Recipe